Coronavirus Job Retention Scheme - 80% of salary for furloughed employees

 There has been criticism that the scheme takes controls away from businesses who could put staff on half time and equally employees could have found other jobs in critical areas where there is real need at the moment.

-While it is not compulsory to use this scheme, it can serve as an alternative to a lay-off situation while helping employees to cover their on-going costs.
+While it is not compulsory to use this scheme, it can serve as an alternative to a lay-off or redundancy situation while helping employees to cover their on-going costs.

 HMRC and their IT contractors are working night and day to create the infrastructure to deal with the repayments for employers.
-It is expected to take until at least late April to complete.
+It is expected to take until late April to complete.

 Example of how the scheme will work